SATO's Disclosure policy

 Objectives of Disclosure Policy

-In its communications and disclosure of information, SATO complies with EU regulations, Finnish legislation, the rules of Euronext Dublin as well as the guidelines of the European Securities and Markets Authority (ESMA) and the Financial Supervisory Authority (FIN-FSA) and other regulations applying to companies with publicly listed financial instruments.
+SATO complies in its communications and disclosures with the EU regulations applicable to the company at the time, Finnish legislation, the rules of the Irish Stock Exchange, as well as the regulations and guidelines issued by the European Securities and Markets Authority (ESMA) and the Finnish Financial Supervisory Authority (FIN-FSA).

 The objective of this Disclosure Policy is to ensure that:

-• all parties will have simultaneous and equal access to information about events that are likely to have a considerable impact on the price of SATO’s financial instruments;
+• all parties have simultaneous and equal access to information about events that are likely to have a significant impact on the price of bonds issued by SATO

 • information concerning SATO is published without undue delay and in a consistent manner; and